ChuanMeng/RLT4Reranking/README.md

 Note that we recommend using GPU to execute the following commands.
 #### Train and infer Bicut
-Note that we call "alpha" as \eta in the paper.
+Note that we call "alpha" as η in the paper.

 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")